Femme en posture d’étirement illustrant une routine quotidienne pour maintenir des articulations souples

 If your mobility is limited:

-• Take a towel.
-Place one end over your shoulder and the other in the lower back.
+• Grab a towel.
+Place one end over your shoulder and the other at the lower back.
 Gently pull on the towel to stretch your arm.

-• Breathe calmly and avoid any excess tension.
+• Breathe calmly and avoid any unnecessary tension.

 • Keep your shoulders relaxed and align your neck with your spine.

-For best results, incorporate this stretch into your daily routine.
-Start with sessions of 15 to 20 seconds, then gradually increase the duration.
-This exercise pairs well with other movements to improve the flexibility of the arms and shoulders.
+For best results, add this stretch to your daily routine.
+Start with sessions lasting 15 to 20 seconds, and then gradually increase the duration.
+This exercise pairs nicely with other movements to improve the flexibility of your arms and shoulders.

 4. Wrist Stretches

-Once your arms are extended, focus on your wrists to improve their flexibility and avoid stiffness.
+Once your arms are stretched, focus on your wrists to improve their flexibility and avoid stiffness.
 These simple movements can help maintain good mobility.

 Starting position